tinoryj/FeatureSpy/README.md

 make clean
 ```

-### Exp#1
+### Exp#1: Trade-off study

-Alternatively, we provide a quick way to analyze the detection effectiveness and false positive.
+We provide a quick way to analyze the trade-off of detection rate and false positive.
 You can use `runSnapDetection.sh` , `runSnapFalsePositive.sh` to test FeatureSpy's detection ratio and false positive under synthetic snapshots, respectively.
 Note that you can modify the parameters in the scripts to test different window sizes.

 ```txt
 # test with detection ratio or false positive